binocarlos/folder-ui/README.md

 A component that will display a Table for an array of items.

  * data - an array of objects
- * selected - an array of selected object ids
  * fields - an array of objects representing column definitions
    * title - the title for the field
    * render(data) - a function that returns a React element used to render the value